wp-plugins/affiliates-ready-light/readme.txt

 == Description ==

+_Please note_ that we provide this latest update as a courtesy for existing users.
+Support for this integration is going to be __dropped__ and we recommend to use any of the other supported e-commerce systems.

 This plugin integrates [Affiliates](http://www.itthinx.com/plugins/affiliates/) with [Ready!
 Ecommerce](http://readyshoppingcart.com).

 With this integration plugin, referrals are created automatically for your affiliates when sales are made.